ULL-MII-SYTWS/ull-mii-sytws.github.io-source/_includes/practicas/graphql-simple-server.md

 A resolver is a function that resolves a value for a type or field in a schema.
 - Resolvers can return objects or scalars like Strings, Numbers, Booleans, etc.
 - If an Object is returned, execution continues to the next child field.
-- If a scalar is returned (typically at a leaf node), execution completes.
+- If a scalar is returned (typically at a leaf node of the AST), execution completes.
 - If `null` is returned, execution halts and does not continue.